bakame-php/aide/src/Error/README.md

 bitwise `OR` operation starting at `0` meaning that no Error reporting level exists if none is added.
 - `ReportingLevel::fromExclusion` does the opposite, each value given will be removed from the maximum value, represented by `E_ALL`.

-on top of that the class expose a construct for each error reporting level via using the following syntax:
+on top of that the class expose a construct for each error reporting level using the following syntax:

 ```php